New research reveals that microbes in the gut play an important role in the development of neovascular or wet age-related macular degeneration.

 While wet AMD only accounts for around 10 percent of AMD, it is the primary form leading to blindness.
 Current treatments become less effective with time, so it is important to find new ways to prevent the debilitating condition.

 The team behind the new study notes that while evidence points to overall abdominal obesity in men as a risk factor for progression to late-stage wet AMD, there is little understanding about the underlying mechanisms.
-Given there is also evidence that high-fat diets affect gut microbes – collectively known as the gut microbiome – they decided to investigate whether this might explain the link.
+Given there is also evidence that high-fat diets affect gut microbes – collectively known as the gut microbiome – they decided to

 For their study, the researchers carried out a series of experiments using a mouse model of wet AMD.
 These included transplanting gut microbes from mice fed a normal diet and mice fed a high-fat diet into normal-weight AMD mice.
 They did this to eliminate the potential for obesity to directly influence the results.

 The results showed that high-fat diets appear to hasten the formation of new blood vessels in the wet AMD mice by altering the gut microbiome.